Minor orders: Eastern Christianity

-Eastern Christianity traditionally views the subdeacon as a minor order, unlike the practice of the West which considered it a major order.
+Eastern Christianity traditionally views the subdeacon as a minor order.
 The other common minor order is reader (lector).
 The minor order of porter is mentioned historically in some service-books, but no longer is given; all of the rights and responsibilities of each minor order are viewed as contained in the subdiaconate.

 The 23 sui iuris Eastern Catholic Churches in union with Rome have their traditional minor orders, governed by their own particular law.
 In all Eastern Catholic Churches, subdeacons are minor clerics, since admission to major orders is by ordination as deacon.
 The Byzantine tradition allows for several orders of minor clerics.
 The sui iuris Byzantine Catholic Metropolitan Church of Pittsburgh, also called the Byzantine-Ruthenian Church, has the minor orders of candle bearer, cantor, lector and subdeacon, and in English uses the term "ordination" for their cheirothesis.
 The minor orders of candle bearer and cantor are given before tonsure during ordination to the lectorate.

 Eastern Orthodox Churches routinely confer the minor orders of reader and subdeacon, and some jurisdictions also ordain cantors.
 Ordination to minor orders is performed outside the sanctuary and at any communal worship service, but always outside the context of actual Divine Liturgy.
 The order of taper-bearer is now used as part of ordination as a lector.
 The orders of doorkeepers, exorcists, and acolytes are no longer in common use.